 Assessment Final Balance

-District No. Series Original Amount Maturity Outstanding
+Area No. Series Original Amount Maturity Outstanding

 1 2023 \$2,000,000 7/1/2047 \$2,000,000

+2 2023 1,395,000 7/1/2048 1,395,000

-Total Other Debt \$2,000,000
+Total Other Debt of the District C Outstanding \$3,395,000

-Plus: The Bonds 1,395,000
+Plus: The Bonds C 695,000

-Total Other Debt Total Other Debt of the District to be Outstanding
+Total Other Debt of the District to o be Outstanding \$4,090,000

 Does not include other special assessment bonds or general obligation bonds expected to be issued by the District in the future.
-Assessment Area No. 2 is the second assessment area within the District.
-Other series of assessment bonds payable solely from and secured by special, separate funds established and maintained by the District from installments due with respect to certain other special assessments may be issued by the District in the future.
+Assessment Area No. 3 is the third assessment area within the District.
+Other series of special assessment bonds payable solely from and secured by special, separate funds established and maintained by the District from installments due with respect to certain other special assessments may be issued by the District in the future.
 The term "special assessments" as used hereinabove refers to the assessments which would be levied and assessed by the District in the related assessment area which could encompass portions of the District, each of which would constitute a first lien on the parcel so levied and assessed, subordinate and subject only to general property taxes and prior special assessments.
 There can be no assurance that additional amounts of such bonds payable from special assessments will not be issued in the future, increasing the amount of liens on property in the District for such purposes.
 See "RISK FACTORS - Direct and Overlapping Indebtedness and Taxes."